willnode/WebViewHook/README.md

 # WebViewHook

+> Warning: WebViewHook is obsolete for Unity 2020 and Above due to removal of Asset Store Browsing in Unity Editor.
+This project is soon to be archived.

 This is a code snippet to access a hidden `WebView` API from Unity Editor, and load it to `EditorWindow`.

 ![Screenshot](Screenshots/Demo.png)